LLM Inference at the Edge: Mobile, NPU, and GPU Performance Efficiency Trade-offs Under Sustained Load: Methodology

 We select Qwen~2.5~1.5B~\cite{qwen25} with 4-bit quantisation as the benchmark model.
 Selection criteria were threefold: native support across all four inference frameworks, a sub-1~GB memory footprint fitting all device constraints, and a uniform quantisation level across platforms to minimise compression as a confounding variable.
 Each platform uses a native format conversion of the same base weights: GGUF (hailo-ollama), TVM binary (MLC-LLM), MLX safetensors (iPhone~16 Pro), and HuggingFace safetensors (vLLM).
-Weight equivalence is verified via SHA-256 checksums on quantised tensors.
 Key specifications are listed in Table~\ref{tab:model}.